Heiner1/AAPS-Wiki-en/Objectives.md

 * **Objective 5:** Tuning the closed loop, raising max IOB above 0 and gradually lowering BG targets
   * Raise your maxIOB above 0 over a period of 1 day, the default is recommended to be 2 but you should slowly work up to this until you know your settings work for you.
   * Once confident on how much IOB suits your looping patterns then reduce your targets to your desired level.
-<br><br>_The system allows a low target to be a minimum of 4 or maximum of 10, and a high target to be a minimum of 5 and maximum of 15.
-A temporary target as a single value can be anywhere in the range of 4 to 15._

 * **Objective 6:** Adjust basals and ratios if needed, and then enable auto-sens
   * You can use [autotune](https://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autotune.html) as a one off to check your basals remain accurate, or do a traditional basal test.